 Safety is our highest priority.
 Piped gas is safe and convenient for cooking and heating appliances when used but can be extremely dangerous when not maintained properly.
-Follow these safety tips to keep you and your family safe while using gas appliances.
+Follow these safety tips to keep you and your family safe.

 What To Do If You Suspect A Gas Leak

-- Shut off the gas meter control valve.
+- Turn off the gas meter control valve.

 - Open all windows and doors for ventilation.

-- Do not try to detect gas leaks with matches or lighters.
+- Do not try to detect gas leak with a naked flame.

-- Do not use any electronics such as a smartphone near the areas with any gas leaks.
+- Do not use any electronic devices such as a cellphone in the vicinity of a gas leak.

-- Leave the premises if there is a strong smell of gas that persists for a long period of time. (smells similar to rotten eggs)
+- Leave the house if there is still a strong smell of gas (smells similar to rotten eggs)

 If there is a leak in the premises, immediately evacuate and call the emergency hotline at 1800-752-1800 to report it.